ssec-jhu/evolver-ng/README.md

 ### Prerequisite

-Build, testing and examples use the tox utility to set up virtual environments, the only prequisite on the development system is python and tox (represented in `requirements/dev.txt`):
+Build, testing and examples use the tox utility to set up virtual environments, the only perquisite on the development system is python and tox (represented in `requirements/dev.txt`):

 ```